 You can read a lot of conflicting ideas about whether it’s ok to invert while you are menstruating.
 There isn’t a definitive answer but the general consensus is that they should be avoided because it goes against what the body needs to do (the downward flow) – releasing blood and endometrial lining.
 Make it a personal choice.
-If you decide not to do inversions you can still work on them by doing gentle core work, balances and shoulder opening poses.
+If you decide not to do inversions you can still work on them by doing gentle core work, balances and shoulder- opening poses.

 It all depends on your pre-pregnancy practice.
-If you practised inversions comfortably before becoming pregnant, it could be beneficial to continue the poses through pregnancy, but only if it feels good!
+If you practiced inversions comfortably before becoming pregnant, it could be beneficial to continue the poses through pregnancy, but only if it feels good!
 However please remember that during pregnancy is not the time to experiment with inversions (or any other difficult poses) that are challenging for you.
-If you did not practise inversions before pregnancy, it’s not wise to learn inversions during pregnancy.
+If you did not practice inversions before pregnancy, it’s not wise to learn inversions during pregnancy.
 As with all yoga poses during pregnancy, let your intuition be your guide.
 If it feels good, do it.
 If it doesn’t, stop.

 What goes up must come down.
 Make sure you are not going to fall on anything.
 When (if) you fall try to roll rather than tense your body.
 You can try inversions in the corner of a room so that you have support on both sides of you or try them with a friend.

-Inversions can be the time we can fall into comparing ourselves with others in a class - it’s obvious who is up in a Headstand, who is taking their mat to the wall and who is working on preparatory poses.
-Try to keep an internal focus, practise with awareness and compassion for your own body and mind.
+Inversions can be the time we can fall into comparing ourselves with others in a class – it’s obvious who is up in a Headstand, who is taking their mat to the wall and who is working on preparatory poses.
+Try to keep an internal focus, practice with awareness and compassion for your own body and mind.
 99.9% of people didn’t get straight up into a Forearm Balance without falling over lots of times first – watch our bloopers video if you don’t believe it!

 - Handstand how-to with Tashi Dawa